 To deliver true surrounding sound, a soundbar would require surround speakers, a dedicated center channel and wireless subwoofer.
 The industry standard to produce true surrounding sound requires 5.1 channels at the very least.

 While having true surround is a luxury, it is preferred for the enjoyment of most streaming services and music services.
-Without the 5.1 channels, the Soundbar 500 can still create virtual surround.
-It is done with the help of the connections, Bose ADAPTIQ, and SimpleSync.
+Without the 5.1 channels, the Soundbar 500 can still create virtual surround sound while watching your favorite movies or TV shows.
+It is done with the help of the connections, Bose’s ADAPTIQ, and SimpleSync.

 Luckily, the Soundbar 500 is a buildable system that can create a multi-room home theater sound system with Wi Fi Bluetooth.
 Simply connect the sounding bar to your home WiFi network and add on the smart speakers and bass module to complete the setup.

-Even as a soundbar that doesn’t come with a subwoofer, the Soundbar 500 can create impressive bass.
+Even as a soundbar that doesn’t come with a wireless subwoofer, the Soundbar 500 can create impressive deep-toned sound.
 The low frequency extension of the audio bar is what gives it the ability to relay the deep rumbling bass found in other soundbars like the Sonos Beam and TCL Alto 7.

 The want for bass is easily corrected if you consider adding the Bass Module to your setup.